-- We have assessed and reviewed the issue in detail and discussed with management, the recent developments and the present status. - Considered the Judgment in favor of the company by the Kerala State Consumer Disputes Redressal Commission. - We considered external legal opinions, where relevant, obtained by management. - We assessed the adequacy of the company's disclosures in the financial statement

-Based on our above procedure, the management's assessment and disclosure in respect of the above matter is considered to be reasonable.
+- company by the Kerala State Consumer Disputes Redressal Commission. - We considered external legal opinions, where relevant, obtained by management. - We assessed the adequacy of the company's disclosures in the financial statementBased on our above procedure, the management's assessment and disclosure in respect of the above matter is considered to be reasonable.